CenturyLinkCloud/PublicKB/Release Notes/2015-04-06-cloud-platform-release-notes.md

   "contentIsHTML": false
 }}}

-###New Features (2)
+###New Features (1)

 * **Shared Load Balancer APIs.** The creation and management of load balancer pools is now available via self-service API.
-All capabilities available for shared load balancing in the Control Portal - including create, configure, and delete - can now be done via API. *Link to documentation about load balancer APIs will be added after release*
+All capabilities available for shared load balancing in the Control Portal - including create, configure, and delete - can now be done via API. *Link to documentation about load balancer APIs will be added after release.*

-###Minor Enhancements (2)
+###Minor Enhancements (5)

 * **No charge for Managed OS services when servers are powered off.** Virtual machines with a managed OS will NOT incur hourly managed OS fees when the server is powered off.
 Charges will re-start after the VM is powered back on.

 * **CenturyLink Cloud Status.** A new portal - [status.ctl.io](http://status.ctl.io) - includes real-time updates on the status of CenturyLink Cloud services, and upcoming maintenance notifications.
 Accordingly, maintenance and outage notifications will no longer come from communications@centurylinkcloud.com; instead they will come from noc@ctl.io.
 More information about this service can be found [here](../General/centurylink-cloud-status-faq/).

 ![centurylink-status](../images/centurylink-status.png)

+* **Account Service Level now retrievable by API.** *Account.ServiceLevel*, a v1 API, can now be used to retrieve an account's support level, in addition to other billing data.

+* **Usage History "download CSV" button returns.** By popular demand, the button that allows a user to download a CSV file containing details of an account's usage history has been reenabled.
+Navigate to Account/Billing/Usage History, then select the month for which detail is desired.
+The "download CSV" button is back at the top of the screen!

+* **Service Level Defaults to "Developer."** For all accounts created via the Activate site, the service level will be automatically set to Developer.

 ###Notifications (1)